belle2/basf2/analysis/doc/MCMatching.rst

 If instead only binary decision (1 = signal, 0 = background) is needed,
-then it for convenience one can use :b2:var:`isSignal` (or :b2:var:`isSignalAcceptMissingNeutrino` for semileptonic decays).
+then for convenience one can use :b2:var:`isSignal` (or :b2:var:`isSignalAcceptMissingNeutrino` for semileptonic decays).

 .. code-block:: python